 18 MAR 2023

-Class lecture and screening with Roman Khimei and Yarema Malashchuk.
+Class lecture and screening with Roman Khimei and Yarema Malashchuk at California State University, moderated by artist Tanya Brodsky.
 Open to the public.

 09 MAR 2023

-Screening and conversation with Roman Khimei and Yarema Malashchuk to commemorate the one-year anniversary of the full-scale invasion, with the House of Ukraine.
+Screening and conversation with Roman Khimei and Yarema Malashchuk to commemorate the one-year anniversary of the full-scale invasion, with the House of Ukraine in Balboa Park.
+Conversation will be held in Ukrainian and English.

 25 FEB 2023